 - Each team awarded funding will receive a formal notice of award and additional information about program requirements.

 Project Team Requirements

-- Review, sign, and return a copy of the Award Terms and Conditions Form to the Dow Fellows Program (form will be provided to teams awarded funds).
+- Review, sign, and return a copy of the Award Terms and Conditions Form to the Dow Fellows Program (form will be provided upon the award of funds).

 - Fully engage with your entire team (client, UM Advisor, stakeholders, and other experts) throughout the project duration.

-- Respectfully engage with the project client and others who may provide resources and different perspectives.
+- Respectfully engage with all team members and others who may provide resources and different perspectives.